pscl4rke/django-downpage/README.md

     DOWNPAGE_PAGES = [
         ("502.html", "myapp/downpage_502.html"),
-        ("503.html", "myapp/downpage_503.html"),
+        ("503.html", "myapp/downpage_503.html", {"name", "Service Unavailable"}),
         ("504.html", "myapp/downpage_504.html"),
         # ...etc...
     ]

-The first element of the pair is the destination file that will get built, relative to the `STATIC_ROOT` directory.
+The first element of the tuple is the destination file that will get built, relative to the `STATIC_ROOT` directory.
 The second element is the template name, and is compatible with any name that can be understood by the built-in `render(...)` shortcut.
+An optional third element defines extra context that will be supplied to the template when it is rendered.

 At this point you need to create your templates.
 A good starting point would be the pages served up for 404 or 500 errors.